 This is one of the most important crossroads in the roasting process.
 Caramelize the sugars too fast and the coffee will taste burnt.
 Emphasize the acids too much, and you’ve got yourself a drum of 400°F sour patch beans.
 Roast too slow, the coffee will taste baked and muted.
 Learning to navigate this balancing act is one of the greatest obstacles of the roasting process—and rightfully so.
 Carefully emphasize the acids of a Honduras while meeting it with a little sweetness, and you’ve just created a coffee that tastes like strawberries and milk chocolate.

 Like many of the steps we already mentioned, this one will assuredly be revisited.
 Roasting coffee is a complex process composed like a clock.
 When one cog turns, so does the other.
 If a harvest changes, so does our profile building, which will impact our roasting.
 Alternatively, if we want a different flavor profile, we adjust the roasting, which can require a change in source country.
 These steps all move together, but they do so carefully.
-We take great pride in the coffee we serve you, and we wouldn’t have it any other way.
+We take great pride in our premium online coffee and in the coffee we serve you at our cafes, and we wouldn’t have it any other way.

 If you have more questions about our roasting process or the coffees we serve, schedule a tour/class, email us, or stop by any of our locations!